 Nordic Valley is famous for the quality of their ski and snowboard school.
 Instructors will show tykes and adults alike how to excel on the mountain.
 The programs and packages with the school are some of the best deals in town and are a great value with a variety of formats.
 It is recommended to make reservations in advance by phone or online.Kids After School Program

-By appointment only, these are some of the most affordable private lessons in town.
+By appointment only, these are some of the most affordable private lessons in town under $100.
 You can add time, or another person, for a reasonable fee.
-Lift tickets are not included.Children’s Group Lessons
+Lift tickets are not included and reservations are required.Children’s Group Lessons

 Book a 2-hour group lesson for skiers or boarders and learn on the mountain in a group setting.
 Lessons are organized by age and ability level.
-(Note that skiers aged 2-4 and boarders aged 4-7 will need to enroll in a private lesson.)
+Note that skiers aged 7 or younger will need to enroll in a private lesson.
 Lift tickets and rental gear are not included.

-Full-day group lessons are also available for children which include four hours of on-snow instruction, a lunch break, lift tickets and rental gear.
-Skiers must be 5 and up and snowboarders must be 8 or older.Group Learning Package
+Half-day group lessons are also available for children 8 and up which include four hours of on-snow instruction, a lunch break, lift tickets and rental gear.
+Family & Friends Private Lesson

 SKI SHOP & EQUIPMENT RENTALS